Economics of fascism: Overview

 Fascism operated from a social Darwinist view of human relations that idolizes the seemingly strongest individuals and represses the weaker individuals.
-In terms of economic practice, this meant promoting the interests of successful businessmen while destroying trade unions and other organizations of the proletarian.
+In terms of economic practice, this meant promoting the interests of successful businessmen while destroying trade unions and other organizations of the proletariat.
 Fascist governments declared the trade union movement illegal and replaced it with labor organizations under the direct control of the government, which ensured that workers could not undertake any effective economic action.
 Membership in these labor organizations was compulsory, their leaders were appointed by the ruling party rather than elected by the members and they were presented as a new type of unions which would serve to harmonize the interests of workers and businesses.
 However, in practice they primarily served the interests of major business owners, who were able to lobby the ruling party to appoint the leaders they desired.
 In order to maintain and increase the profits of industry, fascist states eliminated the possibility of mass protest and then cut wages either directly or indirectly.
 Strikes were strictly banned and prison sentences could be given to employees who stopped working as a group.

 Fascist governments in both Italy and Germany privatized state-owned enterprises at certain times.
 These privatizations were carried out in the early stages of both regimes (1922–1925 for Italy and 1934–1937 for Germany) and represented a reversal of the policies of the democratic governments which had preceded them.
 The democratic governments had brought a number of industries under state ownership and the fascists decided to return them to private ownership.
 In doing so, they went against the mainstream economic trends of their time, when most Western governments were increasing state ownership.
 Fascist privatization policies were driven by a desire to secure the support of wealthy industrialists as well as by the need to increase government revenues in order to balance budgets.
 Significantly, fascist governments were among the first to undertake large-scale privatizations in modern times.